A Public Dataset For the ZKsync Rollup: Data Schema and Processing

 In this section, we present our ZKsync dataset in detail.
 The dataset covers the period of February~14\tsup{th},~2023, (block number~1) and March 24\tsup{th},~2024, (block number~\num{29710983}) corresponding to~1 year of data.
 It contains~\num{327174035} transactions and~\num{1631772} contracts deployed during this time period which triggered~\num{2044221151} events on-chain.
 Transactions were issued by~\num{7322502} unique users.
 This dataset enables researchers or blockchain enthusiasts to explore all the activities that occurred in the ZKsync Era since its deployment.
 Table~\ref{tab:dataset} summarizes our ZKsync Era dataset.

-We gathered our dataset from our ZKsync Era archive node as raw data.
+We gathered our dataset from a ZKsync Era archive node as raw data.
 This data consists of all the information regarding blocks, transactions, receipts, and logs.
-Then, to allow anyone to use the dataset, we conducted a pre-processing step.
+Then, we conducted a pre-processing step to allow anyone to use the dataset.
 This step consists of formatting the data in a parquet format that can be easily accessible through well-known libraries available in Python, for example, Pandas~\cite{Pandas} and Polars~\cite{Polars}.
-Due to the high volume of data (i.e., around~200~GB), we focus on using Polars for better processing, memory management, and \stress{Lazy evaluation}~\cite{johnsson1984efficient,Polars-Lazy}.
+Due to the high volume of data (i.e., around~200~GB), we focus on using Polars for better processing, memory management, and \stress{Lazy evaluation}~\cite{johnsson1984efficient,Polars-Lazy}, allowing straightforward data processing on a local laptop.
 Next, we discuss each of the different data types separately.